Medications for Treating Overactive Bladder

 Duloxetine.
-This is an antidepressant that may decrease OAB symptoms.
-It blocks two body chemicals—serotonin and noradrenaline—that affect bladder function.
+This is an antidepressant that may decrease OAB symptoms by increasing the availability of two important body chemicals—serotonin and noradrenaline—that affect bladder function.

 Desmopressin.
 This is an antidiuretic—a drug that reduces urine output.
 It may decrease waking at night to urinate.
 There’s also limited evidence that it might help daytime OAB.

 Estrogen.
 In women, tissues of the vagina and urethra are affected by low levels of estrogen after menopause.
 The tissues become thin and easily irritated.
 And that irritation, in turn, may worsen OAB symptoms.
 Topical estrogen applied to the vagina helps some women.

 Imipramine.
 This antidepressant reduces urine production and may decrease nighttime urination.
 However, it can also cause side effects, such as sleep problems, loss of appetite, and upset stomach.
 In addition, there is a small risk of more serious side effects, including heart-related problems and increased thoughts of suicide.
 As a result, imipramine usually isn’t prescribed for OAB unless other drugs have been tried unsuccessfully.